The Great Wave Off Kanagawa by Hokusai

 and water is sucked from harbours and beaches.

-a vacuum effect, retracting sea water from the shore in order to feed the
+NB.
+When tsunamis reach the coast they create a vacuum effect, causing sea water to retract from the shore which in turn feeds the

 can see the bare sea floor, uncovering fish and stranding boats.
 That is because